 Today I almost fell on the covers.
 So it was the best idea to just go out today.
 As always, being outside really helped me.
 We shot almost 17 kilometers in our homeland and managed to delight in the little beauties of nature.If you want to find something positive in the current times, it is definitely for me that I now have time to explore my home a little more closely.
 What beautiful spots there are - even without mountains.Our quarry ponds, the small streams and the extensive forests are really wonderful.
 It is getting a little greener and juicier in nature every day.
 Even if this tour leads across the forest at one point, it was a lot of fun.

-We did a short but super varied round today.
-The Brehlinger Berge are really - according to northern German understanding - mountains, so at least it goes up and down every now and then.
-Today we mainly hiked on small forest paths winding through the forest and open space.In addition, it goes past gravel ponds, on the first you can even swim in summer.
-We saw at least cormorants today.
+We shot a short but extremely varied lap today.
+The Brelinger Mountains are really - according to the North German understanding - mountains, so at least it goes up and down from time to time.
+Today we hiked mainly on small forest paths that meander through the forest and open spaces.In addition, you pass gravel ponds, and you can even swim on the first one in summer.
+At least we saw cormorants today.
 The section on the geopath is especially interesting for children.
-For them there is also a beautiful forest playground right at the start of the tour.
+For them there is also a beautiful forest playground right at the beginning of the tour.
 At least I practiced balancing there.
 A tour that I would do again in a heartbeat.

 And again I found such a nice spot in my home.
 Nature cannot be wilder than the Oldhorster Moor.
 While peat was previously obtained here as a heating material and the bog was artificially drained, the areas are now being renatured.The path leads along small paths along the many small and large water points in which peat mosses are already really lush green.
 The path leads us to the Kohlshorner gravel ponds, perfect for a long rest on the bank.
 On the way back we come through the Kalmia field (laurel rose), but it only blooms there in June / July.
 Shortly afterwards we have to cut our way fairly through the forest because the path is full of branches.
 But I really like a bit of adventure feeling.An extremely beautiful and varied hike, only the proximity to the A37 is a drop of bitterness.